reside-ic/shiny-dev/README.md

 The most common reason for failure of an application to start is **missing packages**.
 The user should add these to the provisioning information contained in their repository and let the administrator know so that they can try redeploying.
 This may take a few iterations and there are not many great ways of easily working out the full set of packages required by the application.

 Relatedly, an installed package may **fail to load**.
 In this case, the image being used by the shiny server needs updating.
 Currently this is built in `twinkle2` but one could modify the setup here easily enough to build an image *from* that image and install additional system libraries.
 The output from `pkgdepends` will flag (with a cross) system libraries that are missing, otherwise searching on the error message along with "ubuntu" should reveal the name of the package.
-These are typicaly installed with `apt-get update && apt-get install ...`, and you can try this in the container if you want to iterate quickly (though with multiple workers this avenue will not generally be suitable for changing a live system).
+These are typically installed with `apt-get update && apt-get install ...`, and you can try this in the container if you want to iterate quickly (though with multiple workers this avenue will not generally be suitable for changing a live system).

 Also relatedly, an application may try and use **a missing shell command**, e.g., LaTeX or similar.
 This can be fixed following the approach above.